privacyidea/privacyidea/doc/application_plugins/index.rst

 The URL parameter defaults to ``https://localhost``.
 You can also add the parameters ``realm=`` and ``debug``.

+If you want to disable certificate validation, which you should not do in a productive environment, you can use the parameter ``nosslverify``.

 The default behaviour is to trigger an online authentication request.
 If the request was successful, the user is logged in.
 If the request was done with a token defined for offline authentication, than